Jane Buchan on Alternatives, Diversification, and Investor Agency

 Globalization has raised cross-market correlations, which makes category labels less informative.
 We focus on where diversification still adds value: payoff shape and correlation management.

-We also get specific about first‑order risk controls.
+We also get specific about first-order risk controls.
 Separate accounts limit manager discretion and reduce commingling risk.
-Clear custody and trade execution can reduce operational failure modes.
+Clear custody and trade execution reduce operational failure modes.
+The aim is a repeatable process that remains "roughly right" across cycles rather than a forecast that must be exactly right once.

 Listen or Watch

-Choose your favorite platform:
+Choose your platform:

 • Defining "alternatives" by mechanics, not labels